Crescent Park

 Remarks highlight convenience of elevators ('one covered parking stall located close to elevators') but do not describe them as keyed, fob-access, or restricted.
 Given the detailed mention of other security features without any elevator-security language, keyed elevator access is unlikely.

-I searched for 'key card', 'fob access', 'card reader', and 'electronic access' and found no mentions.
-While the building advertises secured entry and video surveillance, there is no explicit evidence of card/fob access.
+Searched for 'key card access', 'fob', 'card reader', or 'keycard entry' phrases.
+While the building is described as having secured entry and video surveillance, there is no explicit mention of card/fob-based access.

 No remarks reference a security guard, 24-hour security, or on-site security staff, even when agents highlight other building features.
 With 0/13 MLS entries marking a guard and no textual evidence, this building is very likely not staffed by a security guard service.